thatherahere/LC-WebLeadsNotificationUtility/README.md

 ## Explore the application
 1. In App Launcher, select the Sales app.
 2. At bottom in Utility bar you will see "Web Leads".
-3. In another browser, Login to your scratch with user with "Custom: Sales Profile".
-4. Go To [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com), enter your scratch org Id, complete all required fields and Submit the form.
+4. Go To [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com) (Don't worry, I never save it), enter your scratch org Id, complete all required fields and Submit the form.
-5. On submit, Both users will receive notifiction about the new lead.
+5. On submit, User will receive notifiction about the new lead.

 - Note: If you are testing with a Developer org, set "Testing with Scratch Org Or Sandbox?" to "No" to receive web to leads.